-Take your family on a very special family adventure in France!
+Take your family on a very special adventure in France!
 Horse-drawn in a Gypsy caravan, you will explore the Jura department, located in the east of France.
-Leisurely cruising from campsite to campsite, you will discover its scenic countryside first hand while meeting with locals and experience the rural way of life in France.
+Leisurely cruising from campsite to campsite, you will discover its scenic countryside first hand while meeting with locals and experiencing the French rural way of life.
 A true nature escape with your family!

 Day 1: Arrival & practice ride